Once Upon A Time...

 If you can't say anything nice... come sit over here by me.

-Critical feedback, and you!
+Critical feedback, and you!by LJC

 Once upon a time, writers understood the difference between constructive criticism and a flame.
 When critical feedback was given, good writers used it to try and improve their work.
 Bad writers ignored it, as was their prerogative.
 But there was no crime in daring to say that something in a story was not working.